Project milestones: Definition, examples & tracking

 Read: Create a better project plan in just 7 steps

-It can be easy to confuse project milestones with other aspects of project management, so let’s review the differences.
+It can be easy to confuse project milestones with other aspects of project management.
+Here's a quick comparison:

 Milestones vs. goals

-Goals are what you wish to achieve looking forward; milestones take a look back at what you’ve already done.
+Goals are what you wish to achieve; milestones look back at what you've already done.
 Think of milestones as rungs on the ladder to achieving a goal.

 Download ebook: The Asana playbook to OKR setting

-Example: A marketing team working on company-wide rebranding initiative—a big project with many moving parts—might set a goal to complete the project by the end of the third quarter.
-They could then use milestones along the way to mark key decisions or activities as complete, such as colors selected, design templates created, launch plan approved, etc.
+Example: A marketing team working on a company-wide rebranding initiative, a big project with many moving parts, might set a goal to complete the project by the end of the third quarter.
+They could then use milestones along the way to mark key decisions or activities as complete, such as selecting colors, creating design templates, and approving the launch plan.

 Milestones vs. project phases

-Milestones often coincide with the start or completion of project phases (such as initiation, planning, execution, and closure).
-A project phase may take weeks or months to complete, involving multiple tasks and team members; a milestone is a zero-time “checkmark” of major progress that is important to acknowledge and report on.
+Milestones often coincide with the start or completion of project phases (such as project initiation, planning, execution, and closure).
+A project phase may take weeks or months to complete, involving multiple tasks and team members; a milestone is a zero-time "checkmark" of major progress that is worth acknowledging and reporting.

 Example: For a rebranding project, the initiation phase will cover many tasks, such as focus groups to gather ideas on the new branding and creative brainstorming sessions.
 A milestone at the end of the initiation phase would mark the team's readiness to move to the planning phase.